 7. Mary trusted in the Lord and waited on the His timing.
-A virgin, betrothed to be married, and she just had a visitation from an angel of the Lord telling her she is to give birth to the Son of God.
+A virgin betrothed to be married, and she just had a visitation from an angel of the Lord telling her she is to give birth to the Son of God.
 How do you explain this one to Joseph?
-Mary didn’t take matters into her own hands but let the Lord change Joseph’s heart.
+Mary didn't take matters into her own hands but let the Lord change Joseph's heart.
 How often do feel the need to change our husbands instead of letting the Lord do His work in them?
 We women are born controllers, but we need to learn to trust God and wait on Him.

 And her husband Joseph, being a just man and unwilling to put her to shame, resolved to divorce her quietly.
 But as he considered these things, behold, an angel of the Lord appeared to him in a dream, saying, “Joseph, son of David, do not fear to take Mary as your wife, for that which is conceived in her is from the Holy Spirit. ~Matthew 1:19-20

 8. Mary was a chosen vessel of the Lord.
-If you are a child of God you have been chosen to be an instrument that God is using to fulfill His purposes.
+If you are a child of God, you have been chosen to be an instrument that God is using to fulfill His purposes.
 Mary was chosen to give spiritual life to the Son of God, and we are chosen to give spiritual life and encouragement to others.
 Are you living an eternally focused life?
-Do you take the time to share the truth of the life giving Gospel of Jesus Christ with others?
+Do you take the time to share the truth of the life-giving Gospel of Jesus Christ with others?

 And the angel said to her, “Do not be afraid, Mary, for you have found favor with God.
 And behold, you will conceive in your womb and bear a son, and you shall call his name Jesus. ~ Luke 1:30-31

 9. Mary was a faithful servant.
 When it seemed like everyone had deserted Jesus, his mother Mary was there, and she followed him all the way to the cross.
 Today there are not many professing believers who are ready to follow Jesus to the cross.
 Are you a true follower of Christ?
 Are you faithful to Jesus no matter the circumstances or the difficulty of what you may be called to endure?
 There are many who claim to be followers of Jesus but are deceived (Matthew 7:21).
-If you are not sure you are a Christian, please listen to this sermon here or visit this link.

 …but standing by the cross of Jesus were his mother and his mother's sister, Mary the wife of Clopas, and Mary Magdalene. ~John 19:25

 10. Mary knew Jesus was dying on the cross for her sins.
-Jesus was her son but he was also her Savior.
+Jesus was her son, but he was also her Savior.
 The child she loved, she also watched die on a cross for the sins of the world.
 Do you know that Christ died for your sins?
-Have you repented and put your faith and trust in Him and in Him alone for your salvation (Romans 10:9-10)?
+Have you repented and put your faith and trust in Him and Him alone for your salvation (Romans 10:9-10)?

 And Simeon blessed them and said to Mary his mother, “Behold, this child is appointed for the fall and rising of many in Israel, and for a sign that is opposed (and a sword will pierce through your own soul also), so that thoughts from many hearts may be revealed.” ~Luke 2:34-35

 The one lesson I hold to the most is being able to say, “yes Lord.”
 These two words were shared with me through Revive Our Hearts many years ago, and they greet me daily when I open my planner.
-As we enter this Christmas season and the next seasons the Lord has for us, may we remember to have hearts that are submissive to God’s will for our lives.
-God’s call will look different to each one of us.
+As we enter this Christmas season and the next seasons the Lord has for us, may we remember to have hearts that are submissive and obedient to God's will for our lives.
+God's call will look different to each one of us.
 He may call some of us to say yes to marriage, singleness, many children, few children, no children, adoption, missions overseas, missions in our homes, missions in our neighborhoods, difficult relationships, loss of loved ones, life of riches, life of poverty and the list can go on and on, but one thing He has called us all to, as followers of Christ, is faithfulness.